eduardolmedeiros/ansible-playground-docker/README.md

 # Ansible Playground docker image

-This is a dummy container for ansible playground.
+This is a docker image for ansible playground.

 ### Requirement